 - A detailed guide to how Nicole manages Multiple Sclerosis

 The backyard plants section overviews more than 180 plants and mushrooms.
 Each plant has 2-4 color photos to help you identify them.

 The Lost Book of Herbal Remedies has color pictures of over 181 healing plants, lichens, and mushrooms of North America (2-4 pictures/plant for easy identification).

 Inside, you’ll also discover 550 powerful natural remedies made from them for every one of your daily needs.
 Many of these remedies had been used by our forefathers for hundreds of years, while others come from Dr. Nicole’s extensive natural practice.

-It has a whole section on trees and shrubs as well – as you may have read in our Salad Grows on Trees article, many trees have exceptionally useful properties!
+It has a whole section of trees and shrubs as well.
+As you may have read in our Salad Grows on Trees article, many trees have beneficial properties!

-Mushrooms and lichens have their own section, with instructions on extracting them.
+Mushrooms and lichens have a section, too, with instructions on extracting them.